What is a Hysterectomy?

 Radical hysterectomy

 In this procedure, the uterus and cervix are removed, as well as some surrounding tissue, such as the ovaries (oophorectomy) or fallopian tubes (salpingectomy).
-Your doctor may recommend this procedure if you have gynecologic cancer, or if your pelvic organs are affected by endometriosis.
+Your doctor may recommend this procedure if you have gynecologic cancer or if your pelvic organs are affected by endometriosis.

-Methods used to perform a hysterectomy?
+What methods are used to perform a hysterectomy?

 Laparoscopic hysterectomy